linode/docs/docs/reference-architecture/jenkins-ci-cd-on-linode-to-any-hyperscaler/guides/implement-jenkins-ci-cd/index.md

 At this point, you have a Jenkins server up and running and ready to start using.
 In fact, the Jenkins server includes a built-in build agent, which you could configure to use for building, testing, and deploying.

-However, this tutorial aims to provide a more scalable solution through the deployment of several dedicated build agent instances.
-The next section shows you how to get started with these using a Terraform deployment script.

 ### Creating Jenkins Build Agents

-While your Jenkins server is capable of running build pipelines, your setup becomes more scalable when you leverage build agents.
-With this architecture, your center server manages your CI/CD configurations while dedicated build agents run the pipelines.
+While your Jenkins server is capable of running build pipelines, your setup becomes more scalable when you leverage separate build agents.
+With the architecture covered in this tutorial, your central Jenkins server is dedicated to managing your CI/CD configurations.
+Pipeline tasks are then handled by dedicated build agents.

 Dedicated agents give you a more scalable setup as well as more adaptability for a wider range of build and deployment needs.

-Follow along here to deploy a set of three build agents for the Jenkins server set up above.
-These steps use [Terraform](https://www.terraform.io/) to deploy the servers, making it relatively easy and convenient to scale your agents.
+Follow along here to deploy a set of three build agents for the Jenkins server setup above.
+These steps use [Terraform](https://www.terraform.io/) to deploy the agent instances, making it relatively easy and convenient to horizontally scale your agents.

 #### Configure Agents within Jenkins